CamioCam/examples/batch_import/EXAMPLE.md

 INFO:root:Job ID: agxzfmNhbWlvLXRlc3RyEAsSA0pvYhiAgKDIhYD4CQw
 ```

+*NOTE* - The `job_id` is returned in the last output line of the script ran above.
+Note down this value, you will need to give it to the [`batch_download.py`](batch_import/batch_download.py)
+script in order to recover the dictionary of labels for all events discovered in the batch-import run you just finished.

 If you get any errors about missing the [`device_id`](#set-the-necessary-environment-variables) of the Camio Box or an unauthenticated error, try to set the environment variables again.
 To check that the environment variables
 are currently set, you can always `echo $CAMIO_BOX_DEVICE_ID` or `echo $CAMIO_OAUTH_TOKEN` and check that the values printed out match what you expect.